Geauga Lake: Pre-amusement park era

-1887–1969: Geauga Lake amusement park
+1887–1968: Geauga Lake amusement park

 Geauga Lake park was established in 1887.
-Three major league baseball games were played on Sundays at Geauga Lake in 1888 (plus a Thursday exhibition game) by the Cleveland Forest Citys of the major league American Association.
-By 1889, the park installed its first ride, a steam-powered carousel.
-More rides would follow.
+Three Major League baseball games were played at Geauga Lake in 1888 by the Cleveland Blues of the major league American Association, specifically on Sundays to avoid Cleveland's blue laws of the time.
+In 1889, the park installed its first ride, a steam-powered carousel.
+More rides would soon follow.

-William J. Kuhlman expanded the park in 1925 and added the Big Dipper and the park's Olympic-sized swimming pool which stayed in operation until the mid-1960s.
-On Sunday, July 11, 1926, Olympic medalist and Tarzan actor Johnny Weissmuller set a new world record in the 220-yard freestyle swim in the pool in front of 3,000 spectators.
-Lake swimming also continued over the coming decades.
-Many amusement parks at the time had race tracks, dance halls, and sometimes a theater and bowling alley, making them year-round attractions.
-The race track was added in 1931, although it closed in 1969.
-The theater, dance hall, and bowling alley were also added around the same time.
-In 1937, the park's 1926 hand-carved Marcus Illions Carousel was added, after having been located in Philadelphia and Birmingham, at a cost of $35,000.
+William J. Kuhlman expanded the park in 1925 and added the Big Dipper coaster and the park's Olympic-sized swimming pool, the latter of which stayed in operation until the mid-1960s.
+On July 11, 1926, Olympic medalist and Tarzan actor Johnny Weissmuller set a new world record in the 220-yard freestyle swim in the pool in front of 3,000 spectators.
+Lake swimming also continued throughout the coming decades.
+A race track was added in 1931.
+A theater, dance hall, and bowling alley were also added around the same time.
+The park's dance hall and ballroom were major attractions, with live music performed by Guy Lombardo, Fred Waring, Artie Shaw, and other big names of the time.
+In 1937, the park's hand-carved 1926 Marcus Illions carousel was installed at a cost of $35,000, after having been located in Philadelphia and Birmingham.

-At that point, the park's dance hall and ballroom were major draws, with big band music performed by Guy Lombardo, Fred Waring, Artie Shaw, and other big names of the time.

 In 1942, a tornado hit the park, injuring six, destroying multiple buildings, and damaging the Big Dipper.
-The park reported $50,000 in damages, but it quickly rebuilt.

-In July 1944, Viola Schryer ("Vi") took over management of the park after the death of her uncle William Kuhlman.
+The park reported $50,000 in damages, but it rebuilt.
+In July 1944, Viola Schryer took over management of the park after the death of her uncle William Kuhlman.

-In 1952, a fire destroyed the park's bowling alley, theater, dance hall and roller rink with damages estimated at $500,000.
-At that time the park became strictly a seasonal amusement park, beach, and swimming area.
-The pool was closed and razed in the early 1960s, but lake swimming continued.
+In 1952, a fire destroyed the park's bowling alley, theater, dance hall and roller rink, with damages estimated at $500,000.
+Due to this, the park became strictly a seasonal amusement park, beach, and swimming area.
+The Olympic-sized swimming pool was closed and razed in the late 1960s, but lake swimming continued.
+Park admission was free, and park guests paid per ride.